fluent/fluentd-docs-gitbook/installation/before-install.md

 ## Use sticky bit symlink/hardlink protection

+**NOTE:** CentOS 7 or later, Ubuntu 18.04 (bionic) or later, and Debian GNU/Linux 10 (buster) or later are supported these parameters.

 Fluentd sometimes uses predictable paths for dumping, writing files, and so on.
 For symlink attack protection, check the following parameters are set up as `1`: